top of page

 photo by Brett Jordan on Unsplash.com

 Feeling triggered (flooded/activated)?
 I have found the following process to be a life saver for me when I am caught in an emotional tornado and mental hail storm, so I am offering it to you.
-This tool is effective once you are no longer in the circumstance that set you off, but have been ruminating about it all night and feeling its negative effects on your mood.
+This tool is effective once you are no longer in the middle of the circumstance that set you off, but have been ruminating about it and feeling its negative effects on your mood.

 THE PROCESS